Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 At the harbour entrance to Bronnøysund, and in the middle of the shipping lane, is the first of the Artscape Nordland works of art.

-We actually thought it looked more like a whale.
+We thought it looked more like a whale.
 This piece of art is not alone having three brothers located in France, England and Germany.

 long stone sculpture in the middle of a river